xenirio/peatio/docs/peatio/opendax_wallet_plugin.md

-##  Opendax Wallet plugin
+# Openware HD Wallet plugin

 This service is used in OpenDAX Go HDwallet microservice to generate wallets, sign and broadcast transactions.
-It is using BIP-32 HD Wallet, which mean all addresses are generated from one master seed
+It is using BIP-32 HD Wallet, which means all addresses are generated from one master seed.

-### Settings configuration examples
+## Settings configuration examples

 Deposit wallet